wp-plugins/mywebtonet-performancestats/readme.txt

 = 1.1.5 =
 Minor code changes + split the network test into two seperate tests

+= 1.1.6 =
+We have done some minor code changes as some webservers require <?php instead of just <?

 == Upgrade Notice ==

 = 1.0.1 =